 Antoinette M. Hays, PhD, RN, was appointed tenth president of Regis College in July 2011.

-President Hays, with nursing degrees from Boston College and Boston University, and a PhD from the Heller School for Social Policy and Management at Brandeis University, is a prominent voice in global health policy, an expert in gerontology, and a passionate advocate for interdisciplinary education in healthcare and the arts and sciences.
-In the 20-plus years leading up to her appointment as president, Dr. Hays was a leading member of the Regis faculty and a founding dean of the School of Nursing, Science, and Health Professions.
+President Hays, with nursing degrees from Boston College and Boston University and a PhD from the Heller School for Social Policy and Management at Brandeis University, is a prominent voice in global health policy, an expert in gerontology, and a passionate advocate for interdisciplinary education in healthcare and the arts and sciences.
+In the 20-plus years leading up to her appointment as president, Dr. Hays was a leading member of the Regis faculty and the founding dean of the School of Nursing, Science, and Health Professions.

 Since becoming president, Dr. Hays has guided a significant expansion of academic programs in the College’s School of Liberal Arts, Education, and Social Sciences (SLAESS), and School of Nursing, Science, and Health Professions (SNSHP).
-At SNSHP, new degrees, majors, and concentrations have been launched in Nuclear Medicine and Medical Imaging, Public Health, Applied Behavior Analysis, and Neuroscience.
-At SLAESS, a reinvigoration of the liberal arts brought new and revised undergraduate majors, as well as graduate education with a growing Master of Arts program in Heritage Studies and in Professional Writing, and a new doctoral degree program in education focusing on Higher Education Leadership.
+In SNSHP, new degrees, majors, and concentrations have been launched in Nuclear Medicine and Medical Imaging, Public Health, Applied Behavior Analysis, and Neuroscience.
+In SLAESS, a reinvigoration of the liberal arts brought new and revised undergraduate majors as well as graduate education with a growing Master of Arts program in Heritage Studies and in Professional Writing, and a new doctoral degree program in education focusing on Higher Education Leadership.